soup/clients/v1.1/README.md

 ```
 ## Reviews
-Following properties are supported for a file post:
+Following properties are supported for a review post:
 * `title`- title of the review
 * `review` - description of the review
 * `rating` - number of stars from zero to five